phnx-im/docs/src/spec/glossary.md

 A public HPKE key owned by a homeserver's QS.
 It is used by the homeserver's clients to encrypt their [sealed queue configs](glossary.md#sealed-queue-config).
 The QS holds the private key so that it can decrypt the sealed queue configs when receiving messages.

-## Pseudonymous client record key

-A public HPKE key owned by a client and stored in the client's pseudonymous record on the client's QS.
-Used to authenticate the client as the owner of the record.

 ## Sealed queue config

 The sealed queue config is a struct that contains the information required by a DS to deliver messages to a client.
 In particular, the sealed queue config contains the following data.